 On 11 December 2001, orphan designation (EU/3/01/077) was granted by the European Commission to Pharm Research Associates (UK) Ltd, United Kingdom, for [gly2]-recombinant human glucagon-like peptide for the treatment of short-bowel syndrome.

-The sponsorship was transferred to PAREXEL International Limited, United Kingdom in November 2002, to Nycomed Danmark ApS, Denmark in April 2008 and subsequently to NPS Pharma Holdings Limited, Ireland, in October 2013.
+The sponsorship was transferred to PAREXEL International Limited, United Kingdom in November 2002 and to Nycomed Danmark ApS, Denmark in April 2008.

 For a list of the administrative updates to this public summary of opinion, please refer to the PDF document below.

 Update: [gly2]-recombinant human glucagon-like peptide has been authorised in the EU as Revestive since 30 August 2012.